nplrkn/alsoran/documentation/design/Connection Management notes.md

 ## Other design ideas - not currently in use, for further study
 ### 2nd worker doesn't know who has connected to it

-One curiosity that becomes apparent from the flow above is that a worker being added to an F1 or E1 interface doesn't know anything about the identity of the peer that has connected to it on its E1/F1 port.
+One curiosity that becomes apparent from the F1/E1 configuration update flow is that a worker being added to an F1 or E1 interface doesn't know anything about the identity of the peer that has connected to it on its E1/F1 port.
 This is because it just gets a bare connect.
 The most obvious way for it to find out this identity is by the coordinator contacting it to associate the connection either before or after the connection comes in.

 Doing so before seems to lead to a simpler error handling design, in that an unassociated connection never needs to exist (...actually for a split second, if we accept() and then close(), or literally never, if we don't even accept()).